Spotting the stages of burnout before they escalate

 • A dwindling social life

 Let’s be honest: work culture doesn’t exactly discourage these kinds of behaviors.
 Some toxic workplace cultures encourage their teams to prioritize their jobs over their own needs, only advising them to take a break once they’ve reached the limits of their physical health.
-Once workers burn out, they not only lack the desire to work, they simply can’t work anymore.
+Once workers burn out, they lack the desire to work and simply can’t work anymore.

 Instead, they keep working until stress levels become unmanageable, leading to more serious problems like social isolation or even total physical collapse (yes, it happens).
 Those who have experienced this kind of stress often wonder if there’s something wrong with them.
-Maybe if they had a stronger will, they’d be able to keep at it.
+Maybe if they had a stronger will, they could keep at it.

 Obviously, this is bad!
-Encouraging a healthy work-life balance is critical not only for preventing troubling workplace spectacles, but also for retention and productivity.
-After all, who performs their best work when their attention is focused on their own inner emptiness?
+Encouraging a healthy work-life balance is critical for preventing troubling workplace spectacles and retention and productivity.
+After all, who performs their best work when their attention is focused on their inner emptiness?

-Chronic fatigue, constant headaches, and a feeling of being overwhelmed are all things that can cause people to quit doing good work, and they’re all symptoms of burnout.
+Chronic fatigue, constant headaches, and a feeling of overwhelm can all cause people to quit doing good work, and they’re all symptoms of stages of burnout.

-Both employers and employees alike benefit from recognizing the signs of burnout syndrome.
-For employers, being sensitive to this issue can guide workplace policies and culture so as to prevent future employees from experiencing burnout.
-For employees, it can provide a map of stressors to look out for and communicate to managers.
+Recognizing the signs of burnout syndrome benefits both employers and employees.
+For employers, being sensitive to this issue can guide workplace policies and culture and prevent future employees from experiencing burnout.
+It can give employees a map of stressors to look out for and communicate to managers.

 Habitual burnout can include symptoms such as: